-Any property that is used for commercial purposes may need to be rated for Non-Domestic Rates, depending on the exact nature of its usage.
+Any property that is used for commercial purposes may need to be rated for non-domestic rates (also known as business rates), depending on the exact nature of its usage.

-If the property is available for letting for a total of 139 days (or less), then the property will not be subject to a rating assessment but will be allocated a Council Tax band.
+If a property is available for letting for a total of 139 days (or less), then the property will not be subject to a rating assessment but will be allocated a council tax band.

 If you let the property on a long-term basis so that it becomes, for example, someone's sole or main residence, then it will no longer be liable for a rating assessment.
 If it is already assessed for rating purposes, its entry will be deleted from the rating list and it will be banded for Council Tax from the date when it became a domestic property.